Tymnet: History

-Beginnings: Tymshare
+Beginnings: Tymnet

 Tymshare was founded in 1964 as a time sharing company, selling computer time and software packages for users.
 It had two SDS/XDS 940 computers; access was via direct dial-up to the computers.
 In 1968, it purchased Dial Data, another time-sharing service bureau.

 In 1968, Norm Hardy and LaRoy Tymes developed the idea of using remote sites with minicomputers to communicate with the mainframes.
 The minicomputers would serve as the network's nodes, running a program to route data.
 In November 1971, the first Tymnet Supervisor program became operational.
 Written in assembly code by LaRoy Tymes for the SDS 940, with architectural design contributions from Norman Hardy, the "Supervisor" was the beginning of the Tymnet network.

 One instance of the supervisor would be running at all times and choose a path (circuit) through the network for each new interactive session.

 The Varian 620i (8K of 16 bit words) was used for the TYMNET nodes.
 Initially, Tymshare and its direct customers were the network's only users.
 In February, 1972, the National Library of Medicine became the first non-Tymshare network customer with a toxicology data base on an IBM 360.

 It soon became apparent that the SDS 940 could not keep up with the rapid growth of the network.
 In 1972, Joseph Rinde joined the Tymnet group and began porting the Supervisor code to the 32-bit Interdata 7/32, as the 8/32 was not yet ready.
 In 1973, the 8/32 became available, but the performance was disappointing and a crash-effort was made to develop a machine that could run Rinde's Supervisor.

 In 1974, a second, more efficient version of the Supervisor software became operational.
 The new Tymnet "Engine" software was used on both the Supervisor machines and on the nodes.
 After the migration to the Tymnet Engine, they started developing Tymnet accounting and other support software on the PDP-10.
 Tymshare sold the Tymnet network software to TRW, who created their own private network, TRWNET.

 Tymes and Rinde then developed "Tymnet II".
 Tymnet II ran in parallel with the original network, which continued to run on the Varian machines until it was phased out over a period of several years.
 Tymnet II's different method of constructing virtual circuits allowed for much better scalability.

 In 1996, the third and final version of the Supervisor was written in C for a Sparc multiprocessor work station by Tymes and Romolo Raffo.
 Node code software was ported from the Tymnet Engine to a Sparc platform by Bill Soley.
 Up to 10 old-style Tymnet Engines were replaced by a single Sparc node in the network switching centers.